warning

 Blackberry Blue is responsible for those curative herbs going into the blackberry pies to help Prince Just.

-Prince Wolf holds Blackberry Blue in a vice-like grip, vice like hold and Prince Just recovers from being poisoned and attacks the raven.
+And Prince Just recovers from being poisoned and attacks the raven.

 Well done if you connected these characters to their actions.

-And now it's time for the next part of our lesson using evidence to develop inferences.
+And now it's time for the next part of our lesson, using evidence to develop inferences.

 When answering questions about a text, we use a range of reading strategies.

-And we can infer by using clues within text to draw conclusions.
+Readers can read around the text to support understanding, and we can infer by using clues within the text to draw conclusions.

 An impression is a reader's initial feelings about a person, place, or thing.